-Chinese legacy car giant Changan Automobile on Tuesday unveiled its new premium electric car brand Avatar Technology, along with its first model, in partnership with Huawei and CATL.
+Chinese legacy car giant Changan Automobile on Tuesday unveiled its new premium electric car brand Avatr Technology, along with its first model, in partnership with Huawei and CATL.

-In fact, we already mentioned Avatar in May this year, when the brand was called Changan NIO, a joint venture between Changan and NIO, and the name was changed to Avatar.
+In fact, we already mentioned Avatr in May this year, when the brand was called Changan NIO, a joint venture between Changan and NIO, and the name was changed to Avatr.

 The E11 will be built on their jointly created intelligent electric networked vehicle architecture CHN, where C stands for Changan, H stands for Huawei and N stands for CATL.